 Summer is also a good time for white-water rafting, driving the 80-km (50-mile) Going-to-the-Sun Road, which crosses over the Continental Divide, and trying to spot some of the park’s elusive wildlife — if you’re lucky, you might see beavers, bighorn sheep, elk and bears.

-Where to go in the USA in autumn
+Where to go in the US in fall

 New England’s quieter corners: Vermont